carolineeeeeee/transformation_selection/README.md

 `python main.py -c cv_hazop_all -t albumentations`

 **Note**:
 1. All transformations should be stored in *transformations.csv*
 2. for the csv file containing CV-HAZOP entries, only include the name without '.csv' extension.
 For example, to consider *cv_hazop_all.csv*, only use 'cv_hazop_all'
-2. The library name should exist in *transformations.csv*.
+3. The library name should exist in *transformations.csv*.
+4. Python 3.8.5 is recommended.

 ## Outputs
-We also included saved pickle files for evaluation results.
+We also included saved pickle files for evaluation results in outputs/.
 1. *cv_hazop_all.pickle*: contains all effects and actions for all entries
 2. *albumentation.pickle*: contains all effects and actions for all transformations in the library [Albumentation](https://albumentations.ai/docs/getting_started/transforms_and_targets/)
 3. *torchvision.pickle*: contains all effects and actions for all transformations in the library [Torchvision](https://pytorch.org/vision/stable/transforms.html)